nablang/nablang/doc/nabla/basic-syntax.md

     end
     struct Foo[x] # overrides Foo#x and Foo#x=

-if you define final methods that are overriden by struct, it throws error
+if you define final methods that are overridden by struct, it throws error

     class Foo
       final def x=v